Community of St. Mary: Southern

 The Southern Province sisters trace their descent from the remnants of the Memphis sisters.
 Their current chapel houses the altar, aumbry, and chalice that were originally located in the Memphis house.
 The sisters formerly operated a girls' school in Sewanee—St. Mary's Preparatory School for Girls—which closed at the end of the 1967-1968 school year.
 The school is now a retreat center for individual and group retreats, in addition to hosting presentations on contemplative prayer.
 The convent and the retreat center are located near the campus of the Sewanee: The University of the South.
 The sisters say the office from the 1979 Book of Common Prayer, in addition to a daily mass, every day except Monday, which is the sisters' Sabbath.

 Western

-The Western Province sisters pursue individual ministries, but are especially involved in offering retreats and spiritual direction at Mary's Margin in Mukwonago, Wisconsin.
+The Western Province sisters pursued individual ministries, but were especially involved in offering retreats and spiritual direction at Mary's Margin in Mukwonago, Wisconsin.
+The last remaining sister of the community died in 2023.